-Otto Perez of the Patriot (PP) Party won the November 6, 2011 presidential elections and took office January 14, 2012.
-The President has commited to restructure and continue programs initiated by prior governments to promote foreign investment, enhance competitiveness, and expand investment in the export and tourist sectors.
-Additionally, Perez seems poised to institutionalize social programs, begun under previous administrations, through a newly established Ministry of Social Development.
+Otto Perez of the Patriot Party (PP) came into office on January 14, 2012.
+The President made a commitment to restructure the Government and to continue programs initiated by prior governments to promote foreign investment, enhance competitiveness, and expand investment in the export and tourist sectors.

-Perez’s administration is expected to maintain good relations with the United States while diversifying exports to Asia and Europe and the rest of Central America.
+Perez’s administration has continued to maintain good relations with the United States while diversifying exports to Asia and Europe and the rest of Central America.
 The United States and Guatemala are both committed to strengthening democratic institutions, promoting trade, and improving the rule of law.

 Most hurdles to exporting to, and investing in, Guatemala are bureaucratic in nature.
-The new government is aware of these problems and plans to overcome them.
-Issues related to the Certificate of Origin continuously represent an obstacle to access preferential tariffs by Guatemalan importers and it is highly encouraged to complete such documents in a thorough manner.
-The local currency, the quetzal, has remained fairly steady at approximately 8.0 quetzals to the U.S. dollar throughout 2011.
-Given the slow economic recovery estimated for 2012, the quetzal is not expected, at this time, to depreciate significantly in the near future.
-U.S. dollars are freely available and easy to obtain within the Guatemalan banking system.
+Issues related to the Certificate of Origin continuously represent an obstacle for Guatemalan importers to access preferential tariffs.
+It is highly encouraged that they complete such documents in a thorough manner.
+The local currency, the Quetzal, has remained fairly steady at approximately 7.85 - 8.0 Quetzals to the U.S. dollar throughout 2012.
+U.S. dollars are freely available within the Guatemalan banking system.
 In October 2010, monetary authorities approved a regulation to establish limits for cash transactions of foreign currency.
 The regulation, which is aimed at reducing the risks of money laundering and terrorism financing, establishes that monthly deposits over USD 3,000 should be subject to additional requirements, including a sworn statement by the depositor stating that the money comes from legitimate activities.
 There are no legal constraints on the quantity of remittances or any other capital flows, and there have been no reports of unusual delays in the remittance of investment returns.

 The signing of the Dominican Republic-Central America-United States Free Trade Agreement (CAFTA-DR) by the United States and Costa Rica, the Dominican Republic, El Salvador, Guatemala, Honduras and Nicaragua on August 5, 2004, represented a giant step toward greater economic integration between the U.S. and these Central American and Caribbean nations.